semgrep/semgrep-docs/docs/semgrep-code/editor.md

 ## Organize private rules

 All private rules for an organization are saved to the organization's folder.
-To further organize rules, consider organizational naming conventions to keep related rules near each other, such as by internal team, rule language, or vulnerability category.
+To further organize rules, consider organizational naming conventions to facilitate searching for and identifying rules.
+Useful naming conventions might include internal team, rule language, or vulnerability category.

 ## Semgrep Registry rules